jrudar/WelchMANOVA/README.md

 ## Disclaimer: Very early release code.
 In testing stage only.
 Do not use in production and let me know of any potential issues and fixes with it.

-## Multivariate-Distance-Based-MANOVA - Cited Work and Class Parameters
+## Cited Work and Class Parameters
     This code is based off of the following work:

     Martino C, Morton JT, Marotz CA, Thompson LR, Tripathi A, Knight R, and